Intuitive Machines Nova-C: Propulsion

 Nova-C was developed by Intuitive Machines, inheriting technology from NASA's Project Morpheus.
 Its gimbaled VR900 main engine uses methane and oxygen as liquid propellants.
 Pressurized by helium gas, the engine produces 3100 N of thrust.
 For attitude (Note: attitude here refers to orientation of the spacecraft) control the vehicle uses a helium reaction control system (RCS).
 Each thruster in the RCS produces 4.45 N (1 lbf) of thrust.

 At launch Nova-C is filled with 845 kg of liquid oxygen, 422 kg kg of liquid methane and 17 kg of gaseous helium.

 Propellant is loaded onto Nova-C at the launch pad alongside propellant loading of the launch vehicle.
 Use of liquid methane and liquid oxygen is believed to be an enabling technology for future deep space missions.
-Propellants aboard the lander were stored in composite over-wrap liner-less cryogenic tanks.
+Propellants aboard the lander are stored in composite over-wrap liner-less cryogenic tanks.
 Thermodynamic venting systems provide cryogenic cooling.